swifthand/gift_wrap/README.md

 # => NoMethodError: undefined method `black_lines'
 ```

 A presenter which wraps a `Map` object and which wishes to expose its `Legend` object would do well to instead expose an instance of `LegendPresenter`.
-It is preferable to keep adjecent code working at the same level of abstraction where possible.
+It is preferable to keep adjacent code working at the same level of abstraction where possible.

 Slavishly re-implementing a method with `def legend` only to return an instance of `LegendPresenter` seems a bit boilerplate, so GiftWrap has a convenience for this: